-40. B. is a woman from El Salvador.
-Her children, W. and D., are derivatives on her application for asylum, and are also independently eligible for asylum.
+46. B. is a woman from El Salvador.
+Her children, W. and D., are derivatives on her application for asylum.
 B.'s merits hearing is on July 20, 2023.
 B. and her children speak Spanish and live in Central Indiana.
 (17-0121105) (17-0121956) (17-0121957)

 B. ran a small business along with her partner selling fruit in a market.
 The daughter of B.'s partner did not support the relationship and frequently tried to get her father to leave B. The daughter's boyfriend is also a Mara 18 gang member.
 When B.'s partner came to the United States, B. was left alone to run their business.
 Soon after, Mara 18 gang members took control of her home and began extorting her business.
 One day, the boyfriend of her partner's daughter and two other Mara 18 gang members kidnapped B. and gang raped her, taking photos to send to her partner's daughter.
 When B. became pregnant from the rapes, the Mara 18 members told her she had to get rid of the baby because it would cause problems for them with their girlfriends.
 B. denied her pregnancy but eventually could not hide it any longer and was forced to flee to the United States to avoid retaliation from the Mara 18 gang members for refusing to get an abortion.
 After arriving in the United States, B. missed a court date and was ordered removed in absentia.
 A few years later NIJC successfully reopened B.'s court case.
 Because B. and her children did not file their applications for asylum with the immigration court until more than one year after they entered the United States, B.'s pro bono attorneys will need to argue that she merits an exception to the one-year filing deadline.
 NIJC will assist them in making that argument.
-In order to preserve all possible forms of relief for B.'s children, her pro bono attorneys should plan to file independent applications for asylum for W. and D. with the immigration court prior to the merits hearing.
 All affidavits and supporting documents to B.'s case will be due 15 days prior to her merits hearing in 2023.

-41. P. is a young man from Honduras.
-P. speaks Spanish and lives in Milwaukee, WI.
+47. P. is a young man from Honduras.
+P. speaks Spanish and lives in Milwaukee, Wisconsin.
 (18-0124617)